 Ancestry.com is a searchable database of dozens of different types of documents, from obituaries to census records to ship manifests.
 The site provides a search option for "Birth, Marriage & Death."
 Type in as much information on the deceased as you know, and the site will provide a list of possible matches.
 The findings can be further narrowed to show only "Death, Burial, Cemetery and Obituaries."

 The Mennonite Archives includes obituaries for members of the Mennonite faith dating back to 1884.
 Obituaries are organized alphabetically by last name, alphabetically by maiden name, and year of death.
+If the person you are looking for was a Mennonite - consider yourself lucky!
+It makes it easier to find a free obituary.

 Old Virginia Obituaries

 Old Virginia Obituaries includes obituaries from old Virginia newspapers published between 1790-1940.
 The site is organized alphabetically by last name.
-To locate an obituary, click on the first letter of the deceased's last name in the column located on the left hand side of the screen.
+To locate an obituary, click on the first letter of the deceased's last name in the column located on the left side of the screen.

 If your online search is not helpful, there are still other places you can go to find an old obituary.

 If you live in the same area as did the person whose obituary you are searching for, you can check out your local library.
-Libraries usually subscribe to local and regional newspapers, and keep hard copies for several weeks or more.
+Libraries usually subscribe to local and regional newspapers and keep hard copies for several weeks or more.

 To obtain an obituary that was published years ago, ask the librarian to help you search through back issues of newspapers.
 Older issues are available on microfilm, which you can read in the library on a microfilm machine.
 Because the microfilm cannot be removed from the library, make sure to bring a pen and paper to record your findings.